 The biggest event during the festival takes place on the day itself, the Stanley International Dragon Boat Championships.

 Over two hundred dragon boat teams from Hong Kong and around the world compete in some of the most high octane races you’ll see in this sport.

 Crowds of 30,000 people flock to see these races too.

 If you miss the Championships, the Dragon Boat Carnival is a three day event and usually takes place in June or July.
 This massive party can be found in Victoria Harbour but you’ll have no trouble finding events to attend all round the city.
 Hong Kong takes its dragon boat racing very seriously, especially in the summer months.

-If you’re looking for Hong Kong apartments to rent, don’t forget about the dragon boat races.
+If you’re looking for short term rental in Hong Kong, don’t forget about the dragon boat races.
 The best place to stay in Hong Kong might just be the place nearest to one of these unforgettable races.